 At least sixteen Illinois cases are now linked to the reports of elevated lead levels in recalled cinnamon applesauce pouches.
 To learn more about the recall, go to https://www.cdc.gov/nceh/lead/news/lead-poisoning-outbreak-linked-to-cinnamon-applesauce-pouches.html.
 If you or a family member consumed this product, consult your health care provider.

 EMS for Children (EMSC) Program

-Key program initiatives are aimed at enhancing the PedsReadiness of prehospital agencies, emergency departments and pediatric critical care centers within Illinois.
-Currently over 100 hospitals in Illinois have received recognition by the Illinois Department of Public Health via the Pediatric Facility Recognition program, for having the essential resources and capabilities in place to meet the emergency and critical care needs of seriously ill and injured children.
+Key program initiatives are aimed at enhancing the PedsReadiness of prehospital agencies, emergency departments, and pediatric critical care centers.
+Currently, more than 100 hospitals in Illinois have received recognition by IDPH through the Pediatric Facility Recognition program for having the essential resources and capabilities in place to meet the emergency and critical care needs of seriously ill and injured children.

 Pediatric resources are available at the National EMSC Innovation and Improvement Center.
-In addition, several healthcare practitioner pediatric educational modules, as well as pediatric guidelines and resources have been developed in Illinois, and are aimed at assisting healthcare organizations in improving their pediatric readiness.
+In addition, several health care practitioner pediatric educational modules, as well as pediatric guidelines and resources have been developed in Illinois, and are aimed at assisting health care organizations in improving their pediatric readiness.